top of page

 Existing_2.jpg

-The existing data center has a strong architectural character, which is highlighted in the new design, by exposing its massive concrete structure.
+The former data center has a strong architectural character, which is highlighted in the new design, by exposing its massive concrete structure.

 section_sketches_edited.png